 The apparent contradiction between our findings and previous research may be attributed to several factors.
-Firstly, our study employed functional measurement, a methodological approach that integrates multiple factors simultaneously, more closely mimicking the complexity of real-world scenarios.
+First, our study employed functional measurement, a methodological approach that integrates multiple factors simultaneously, more closely mimicking the complexity of real-world scenarios.
 This integrative approach allows for a more nuanced examination of how attractiveness interacts with other variables in influencing perceptions of guilt and punishment.

-Secondly, we focused on a specific crime - bank robbery.
+Secondly, we focused on a specific crime—bank robbery.
 The nature of this offense may elicit different responses compared to other types of crimes studied in previous research.
 Bank robbery, being a premeditated and financially motivated crime, might be perceived differently when committed by attractive individuals, possibly triggering stronger reactions of betrayal or disappointment that override the typical leniency effect.

-Furthermore, the functional measurement approach enables us to examine the relative weights given to different factors (attractiveness, ethnicity, and gender) in a single judgment task.
+Furthermore, the functional measurement approach enabled us to examine the relative weights given to different factors (attractiveness, ethnicity, and gender) in a single judgment task.
 This method may reveal subtleties in decision-making processes that are not captured by more traditional experimental designs.

 These methodological differences, combined with the specific crime context, may explain why our results diverge from the attractiveness-leniency effect commonly observed in previous studies.
 Our findings suggest that the relationship between attractiveness and perceptions of guilt or punishment may be more complex and context-dependent than previously thought, highlighting the need for further research using integrative approaches across various types of offenses.

-Regarding ethnicity, our study revealed a significant main effect: participants attributed higher guilt to Asian offenders compared to white or dark-skinned offenders.
+Regarding ethnicity, our study revealed a significant main effect: Participants attributed higher guilt to Asian offenders compared to White or dark-skinned offenders.
 This finding aligns with numerous studies that have demonstrated the influence of ethnicity on guilt attribution and perceived appropriate punishment (Burch, 2015; Public Defense, 2018; Shechory et al., 2010; Shechory-Bitton & Zvi, 2015).
 However, our results diverge from previous research in an important way.
-Unlike studies that found prominent bias against African Americans (Amodio & Devine, 2006; Correll et al., 2007; Vidmar, 2011), we observed no significant difference between whites and dark-skinned individuals in terms of guilt attribution or perceived appropriate punishment.
+Unlike studies that found prominent bias against African Americans (Amodio & Devine, 2006; Correll et al., 2007; Vidmar, 2011), we observed no significant difference between White and dark-skinned individuals in terms of guilt attribution or perceived appropriate punishment.

-The context of our study may offer some explanation for these findings. conducted during the COVID-19 pandemic, it's likely that participants had limited recent interactions with Asian individuals.
+The context of our study may offer some explanation for these findings.
+Conducted during the COVID-19 pandemic, it's likely that participants had limited recent interactions with Asian individuals.
 The higher guilt attribution for Asian offenders might stem from the prevalent narrative during this period that placed blame on China for the pandemic's origin.
-This phenomenon could be explained through contrast bias, where the world is perceived in terms of opposing "good" and "bad" categories.
+This phenomenon could be explained through contrast bias, where the world is perceived in terms of opposing good versus bad categories.
 The unfamiliarity with Asian individuals, combined with the blame directed at China, may have created a negative halo effect towards Asians in general.

-It's important to note some methodological differences that may contribute to our unique findings.
-Unlike many previous studies that typically distinguished only between dark-skinned and white individuals, our study compared guilt attribution and perceived punishment across three ethnic origins.
+It is important to note some methodological differences that may contribute to our unique findings.
+Unlike many previous studies that typically distinguished only between dark-skinned and White individuals, our study compared guilt attribution and perceived punishment across three ethnic origins.
 Additionally, the term "dark-skinned" in our study may have been interpreted differently by participants.
-It's unclear whether they associated this category with various populations in Israel who have relatively dark skin tones, or with African Americans who typically reside in the United States.
+It's unclear whether they associated this category with various populations in Israel who have relatively dark skin tones or with African Americans who typically reside in the United States.

 These results highlight the complex and context-dependent nature of ethnic bias in legal judgments.
 Further research is needed to explore how specific cultural and temporal factors may influence perceptions of guilt and punishment across different ethnic groups.